Alaska unguided caribou hunts provide a true remote arctic adventure.

 Our unguided caribou hunters have enjoyed tremendous success on this hunt over the years.
 Success rates on self guided hunts have ranged from a low of 89%, but most seasons at or near 100%.
 Our guided Alaska caribou hunts have always been at 100%.
 There is no other place in Alaska where you can find better odds in harvesting a trophy caribou.”

-Spot and Stalk from fly-in mobile camps placed along the caribou migration route.
+Hunting is by Spot and Stalk from fly-in mobile camps placed along the caribou migration route.

 Hunters are flown into the remote Arctic tundra, where your group will set up camp along the caribou migration route.
 From there you will conduct your fair chase spot and stalk hunt.
 If you’ve dreamed of a remote, fly-in, unguided, do-it-yourself adventure, at an affordable price – this is it!
 These Alaska unguided caribou hunts have no hidden costs.
 They include airport pickup/delivery, all food, tents, cots, camping equipment, transport of meat, cape(s) and antlers back to Kotzebue.
 The Outfitters’ logistical support and coordination assures your unguided trip will go as planned from start to finish.